ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 {@snippet features/custom-font-family-options}

-### Prevent removing non-specified values
+### Accept all font names

-By default, all not specified values of `font-family` are removing during the conversion.
-You can disable this behaviour using `disableValueMatching` option.
+By default, all `font-family` values that are not specified in the `config.fontFamily.options` are stripped.
+You can enable support for all font names by using the {@link module:font/fontfamily~FontFamilyConfig#supportAllValues `config.fontFamily.supportAllValues`} option.

 ```js
 ClassicEditor